alextsaihi/enaCRAM/README.md

 ## Example

-In a case where you would like to print out the metadata, use *get_metadata* function
+In a case where you would like to print out the metadata, use *get_metadata* function.
+Similarly, *get_sequence* and *get_service_info* to retrieve the reference sequence and service info, respectively.
 ```bash
 from enacram.enacram import enaCRAM